anaseto/goal/README.md

 * Syntax inspired mainly from the K language, but with quite a few deviations.
-  For example, backquotes produce Go-like raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
+  For example, backquotes produce Go-like raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there is a Perl-style string interpolation qq with custom delimiter.
+On the other side, there are no tacit compositions, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
 * Primitive semantics are both inspired from the [ngn/k](https://codeberg.org/ngn/k) variant of the K language and [BQN](https://mlochbaum.github.io/BQN/index.html).
 For example, group,